microsoft/python-sample-vscode-django-tutorial/README.md

+# Python/Django tutorial sample for Visual Studio Code

-This sample contains the completed program from the tutorial, [Using Django in Visual Studio Code](https://code.visualstudio.com/docs/python/tutorial-django).
+* This sample contains the completed program from the tutorial, [Using Django in Visual Studio Code](https://code.visualstudio.com/docs/python/tutorial-django).
 Intermediate steps are not included.

 To run the sample: